Monsanto, Roundup, and Cancer: How a Medical Malpractice Lawyer Can Help You Win Your Case

 What if Roundup caused my non-Hodgkin lymphoma?

-If you have used Roundup consistently over the years and you have been diagnosed with non-Hodgkin lymphoma, a medical lawyer can help you win your case against Bayer and Monsanto.
+If you or a family member have used Roundup consistently over the years and you have been diagnosed with non-Hodgkin lymphoma, a medical lawyer can help you win your case against Bayer and Monsanto in a medical malpractice case.

 Your medical attorney will first look at all your medical records and history, and they will take an extensive history from you, including chemicals and other hazards you may have been exposed to through your job and other activities.
 They will consult with their team of medical experts to determine if your non-Hodgkin lymphoma lines up with similar cases deemed to be caused by long-term exposure to the glyphosate found in Roundup.